ShivamBhosale/100DaysOfCode/index.md

 ## Day 98 - World Suicide Analysis
 As a part of my 98th Day I performed analysis on the world suicide dataset and visualized the dataset using different modules.

+## Day 99 - Bank Marketing Analysis
+I performed an analysis on a bank marketing dataset and visualized it to get the most information out of it.